amyrichardson/wanderlit-app/README.md

 # Wanderlit

 Wanderlit is a full-stack application that promotes lovers of literature to read more books from continents other than the one which they are from.
 The app utlizes the Goodreads API to add books and additional information regarding continental origin to a database.
-Users are then able to search for books by continent, add books to reading lists, and view a report of that provides a breakdown of the books they have read by continent.
+Users are then able to search for books by continent, add books to reading lists, and view a report that provides a breakdown of the books they have read by continent.

 ## Built With
 - Node.js